QuantGen/symDMatrix/README.md

 ```
 ### (4) Creating a symDMatrix from ff files containing the blocks.

-For very large G-matrices, computation of the blocks of the symDMatrix can be done in parallel (e.g., in an HPC).
+The method `symDMatrix()` allows creating a symDMatrix from a list of ff files.
+The list is assume to provide, in order, files for G11, G12,...,G1q, G22, G23, ...,G2q,...,Gqq, For very large G-matrices, computation of the blocks of the symDMatrix can be done in parallel (e.g., in an HPC).
 The function getGij is similar to `getG()` (see [BGData](https://github.com/quantgen/bgdata) package) but accepts arguments i1 and i2 which define a block of G (i.e., rows of X).

 ```R
  nBlocks=3